 Fish Ceviche: A Classic That Conquers Palates

-In this guide, we teach you everything you need to know to prepare an impressive fish ceviche.
+In this guide, we'll teach you everything you need to know to prepare an impressive fish ceviche.
 From choosing the fish to the secrets of leche de tigre, including variations that will surprise you.

 What Fish is Ideal for Ceviche

-The choice of fish is the most important step.
+Choosing the fish is the most important step.
 A good ceviche always starts at the fishmonger.
 Look for firm, white-fleshed fish with a mild flavor that can withstand the acidic marinade without falling apart.

 The most recommended fish for ceviche are:

-• Corvina (Sea Bass): the Peruvian classic par excellence.
+- Corvina (Sea Bass): the Peruvian classic par excellence.
 Firm, white, and clean flesh.

-• Lubina (European Sea Bass): perfect texture and delicate flavor that absorbs citrus very well.
+- Lubina (European Sea Bass): perfect texture and delicate flavor that absorbs citrus very well.

-• Fresh Cod: its firm and juicy flesh makes it ideal for ceviche.
+- Fresh Cod: its firm and juicy flesh makes it ideal for ceviche.
 Our fresh cod loin is perfect for this preparation.

-• Dorada (Gilt-head bream): accessible, firm, and with good flavor.
+- Dorada (Gilt-head bream): accessible, firm, and with good flavor.

 Leche de Tigre: The Soul of Ceviche